How to Become a Clinical Nurse Specialist

 4. Choose a Specialty and Gain Real-World Experience Working as a CNS

 You’ll need to gain experience in your chosen specialty.
-No matter what specialty you choose, you’ll have to work a minimum of 500 supervised clinical hours before you can take a certification exam.
+No matter what specialty you choose, you’ll have to work a minimum of 500 supervised clinical hours before taking a certification exam.

 Different specialties may have additional requirements, so do your research before selecting your CNS area of practice.